pruthakjoshi/pruthakjoshi.github.io/projects.md

 Your browser does not support the video tag.
 </video>
 <center>
 Video: Final event and press release video demonstrating the teleoperated robot.
-I was involved in ideating, designing, and fabricating the end-effector.
+I was responsible for ideating, designing, and fabricating the end-effector.
 </center>

 ### Design of MR-compatible Robotic System for Abdominal Interventions